loadingio/ldSite/doc/auth.md

      - authed: authpanel will be shown if user isn't logged in when true
      - info: information shown in authpanel if panel is shown.
      - tab: either `signup` or `login`. indicate the default tab to toggle when authpanel is shown.
+     - forceEmail: default null.
+When provided, force setting the email field to desired value, make it read-only.
    - expected fields in returned object:
      - location - 'tw' or other for now.
      - ip - user IP address.